 I realized that my actual goal is to develop functional strength—the strength one gains from resistance training should translate to everyday physical activities that we take for granted—otherwise, what’s the point?
 Hypertrophy (beyond the necessary level to achieve the desired strength) however is an anti-goal; It is fatuous to carry all that extra muscle around and then ravenously eat more to maintain it.

 When strength, not hypertrophy, is the goal you maintain a lean physique.
-Like Kohei Uchimura - who, incidentally, eats one meal a day.
+Like the gymnast Kohei Uchimura - who, incidentally, eats one meal a day.

 As a result of doing calisthenics I noticed that “normal” activities like walking, standing, carrying, etc. became more efficient, in that my posture had dramatically improved owing to the direct translation of intent, and eventual habituation, to maintain the correct body alignment, against gravity, (which is what one means by “correct form”) throughout any movement.